 - confirmation of supervision form from the supervisor – master’s and doctoral degrees

 - Proof of initial submission (required to receive payments no.11 and no.12)

-Read the awardee’s guide (document menu, ePortfolio blue banner) to learn where to find the required documents and attach them to the ePortfolio.
+Read the Award holder’s guide (document menu, ePortfolio blue banner) to learn where to find the required documents and attach them to the ePortfolio.

 If all the required documents are not received in the two (2) months following the start of the semester or should the applicant fail to meet the eligibility requirements and not request a deferral, the FRQS shall cancel the payment for the semester.
 When the payments for two consecutive sessions are cancelled because required documents are missing or the applicant has failed to meet eligibility requirements, the FRQS shall terminate the award.